 Looking for a Military School in New York to Help Your Teenage Son?
-Would You Consider a Christian Boarding School in Florida, Instead?
+WOULD YOU CONSIDER A MILITARY-LIKE BOARDING SCHOOL JUST FOR TROUBLED BOYS, INSTEAD?

 With the structure and order of a military school, wayward teenage boys turn into respectful, confident leaders and responsible citizens.
 Gateway Boys Academy is a military school unlike any other.
-We are a military academy, an accredited school, and a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+We are a military academy, an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are designed to bring change in a boy’s heart and life.

 Like a Military School, It Sets the Stage for a New Start and a New Direction

-Understanding, Compassionate Staff Teach Our Boarding School Students a Better Way to Live
+Understanding, Compassionate Staff Teach Our Students a Better Way to Live

 Gateway Paves the Way for Transformation

-Boys begin in our basic training platoon with the supervision of drill instructors.
+Boys begin with a focus on responsibility and attitude adjustment with the supervision of our caring team of Christian men.
 For the first few months, physical exercise, a packed schedule, attention to cleanliness and chores give them structure and establish order in their lives.
 They realize they can stop struggling against authority and start to increase in confidence by mastering challenges that are constructive rather than their previously destructive activities.
 Over time, they promote to higher levels, earning privileges and responsibilities as they move up.
-The upper level military school cadet is allowed to do off-campus sports, outreaches, and travel.
+After a time of successfully adhering to our program the boy becomes allowed to do off-campus sports, outreaches, and travel.

 Learning the Importance of Academic Success

-Spiritual life forms a large part of life at Gateway Boys Academy.
-We strive to introduce every cadet to a relationship with Jesus and strive to establish a Godly atmosphere encouraging to Christian growth.
-Students attend group Bible studies, go to chapel two times a week, and spend time with a counselor to complete individually assigned Bible studies designed for character development.
+Spiritual life is an important element of Gateway Boys Academy.
+We strive to introduce every cadet to a relationship with God, and we strive to establish a Godly atmosphere encouraging to Christian growth.
+Students attend group sessions, go to chapel two times a week, and spend time with a counselor to discuss studies designed for character development.

 Concentration on Family Restoration

 At Gateway Boys Academy, we concentrate on family restoration.
-Four months after the cadet enrolls, parents begin attending weekend events for teaching on boundaries, healthy marriages, and effective parenting.
+Four months after the cadet enrolls, parents can begin benefiting from insightful special teaching on boundaries, healthy marriages, and effective parenting.

-Many boys in our program turn away from their self-destructive behavior to a life of serving others.
-If your teenager needs order and discipline to change his direction, please consider Gateway, a Christian Boarding School.
+Many boys in our program turn away from their self-focused behavior to a life of serving others.
+If your teenager needs order and discipline to change his direction, please consider Gateway.

 Although not in New York, it could be the sort of environment he needs to produce a change for the better.
 Please call or complete our inquiry form for our boarding school today.